 Sidney Flavel remained at the forefront of cooker styling and technology and his reputation for innovation remained.
 Indeed much modern domestic cooker technology has its roots in the development laboratories of Royal Leamington Spa.

 Rangemaster were the first to offer colour shaded cookers, the first dual fuel cooker and the fold away grill all came from the laboratories at Leamington.

 Then, in 1995, Rangemaster launched its first double oven range cooker, the Rangemaster 110, which would become our best ever-selling range cooker so far

 2002 - 2014

 In 2002 the Royal Leamington Spa site was transformed into a centre of excellence for range cooking.
 A £3 million investment programme saw the factory enhanced and the site modernised, making it a worthy descendant of Sidney Flavel's Eagle foundry development.

 With exceptional facilities in place including a state of the art Research & Development facility, Rangemaster has the platform to continue to be Europe's No.1 range cooker manufacturer for years to come.
 We continue to produce cookers and sinks of the highest quality right here in the UK, staying true to a history of innovation, design and reliability - attributes that you'll also find in our refrigeration range, wine storage units, kitchen sinks, dishwashers and cookware.

-As part of the AGA Rangemaster Group plc, Rangemaster products are available globally.
+As part of the AGA Rangemaster Group, Rangemaster products are available globally.
 In the UK Rangemaster is renowned for its wide range of cookers and appliances.
-To ensure our products continue to perform to their best potential we employ home economist, Alison Baker, who carries out British standard cook tests on all of our ovens.
+To ensure our products continue to perform to their best potential we employ home economist, Alexandra Dibble, who carries out British standard cook tests on all of our ovens.
 She also tests all of our cleaning products on our cookers and checks that our user manuals are easy to follow and understand.

 1 Million Range Cookers